Women-led innovation in Africa: Achieving sustainable health and gender equality on the continent

-The virtual event, titled “Women-led innovation in Africa: Achieving sustainable health and gender equality on the continent”, aims to demystify the notion that women have a limited role in innovation, celebrating the contribution made by women leaders, innovators, and creators to the development of societies and economies.
+The virtual event aims to demystify the notion that women have a limited role in innovation, celebrating the contribution made by women leaders, innovators, and creators to the development of societies and economies.
 The underpinning argument is that, without the considerable and equal participation of women in policy making, business and innovation, it will be impossible to achieve the SDGs by 2030.

 This International Women’s Day, those determined to close the gender gap in business and innovation will come together to share their journeys and how they are working to provide real life innovative solutions to global problems.
 Throughout the session, we will seek to explore questions such as: What are the key challenges these women have overcome in their journeys?
 What challenges have changed over time, and which remain the same?
 How can female entrepreneurs be best supported and how can they support each other?
 How do we overcome the gender innovation gap and uplift women in innovation not just on International Women’s Day, but every day?